 Renewable Natural Resources (RENR) is for students desiring a rigorous education in the study and management of sustainable ecosystems for a wide variety of resource values.
-The RENR program of study is comprised of a core of courses and two emphases.
+The RENR program of study is comprised of a core of courses and an emphasis area.
 The goal of this core/emphasis structure is to provide students with an identity as a renewable natural resources specialist, while, at the same time, affording the flexibility for preparation for a variety of career tracks.
-One emphasis focuses on management and the other on policy.
 Technical electives prepare the students in chosen educational and career directions.
 The underlying goal of the RENR degree is to integrate the scientific issues of renewable natural resources.
 Graduates of this program will be able to articulate these issues verbally and in writing in their chosen career.
 Therefore, the RENR degree emphasizes verbal presentations and major papers as well as field-oriented activities.

 The RENR programs are designed to help students prepare for careers in public and private organizations associated with the planning and use of natural resources and the environment.
 Possible employment includes areas such as multi-use land management, environmental assessment, resource inventory, natural resource planning, law, policy analysis and land remediation.

 The RENR degree consists of 120 credit hours: 42 university core, 42-45 common to both emphasis areas and 24-27 designated by the emphasis area and 9 free elective hours.